maryPopplns/inventory_application/README.md

 ##### mongoose

 - validate function on schemas allow for each value in an array to be checked
-- created custom logic to populate DB with pokeapi data
+- created custom logic to populate db with pokeapi data

 ##### bash